shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

    /dev/disk/by-uuid/<UUID of /dev/vg_usr_sap-usr_sap (/dev/sdj)> /usr/sap xfs  defaults,nofail  0  2
    ```

-1. Press CTRL + [ button and press Shift :wq! to save the changes and to close the editor.
+1. Save the changes and close the editor.

 1. In the Cloud Shell pane, in the SSH session to az12001a-vm0, mount the new volumes by running: